-OT Students are expected to meet individually with their advisor a minimum of one time each semester, and optional group advising is offered once a semester.
-Advisors and students will review and discuss the Technical Standards during advising in each semester of the MSOT Program.
+MSOT Students are expected to meet individually with their advisor a minimum of one time each semester, and optional group advising is offered once a semester.
+Advisors and students will complete the Technical Standards Advising Form during the first semester of the MSOT Program.
+This form will be reviewed each semester thereafter.
 Advisors are available for additional advising as needed.
 Advising sessions are an excellent opportunity for students to be mentored by faculty, to develop goals as occupational therapy students, to share their successes and challenges, and to receive academic and professional guidance.